Olivier-Petiot/oliver-blog/src/content/blog/cannon-excellence.md

 ## **1. Cutting-Edge Camera Technology**

 Canon is renowned for its cutting-edge camera technology.
 From DSLRs to mirrorless cameras, Canon consistently pushes the boundaries of what's possible in photography.
-High-resolution sensors, advanced autofocus systems, and remarkable image processing ensure that every shot is a masterpiece
+High-resolution sensors, advanced autofocus systems, and remarkable image processing ensure that every shot is a masterpiece.

 ## **2. Diverse Lens Ecosystem**